Women's World Cup: Dzsenifer Marozsan's return gives Germany extra spark | DW | 28.06.2019

 Swedish paper "Aftonbladet" said that the best thing about this Germany team so far was their pre-tournament campaign video.
 Gwinn's response at the press conference was simply: "I also liked the video."

-This Germany team is confident, especially against a Sweden side that hasn't beaten them in the big games since 1995.
+This Germany team is confident, especially given the fact they're playing a Sweden side that hasn't beaten them in the big games since 1995.
 Another win, and Voss-Tecklenburg's team will find themselves one of the four best in the world.
-And it's there, that truly anything is possible.
+But this team is taking things one game at a time.

 Ahead of the World Cup in France, Germany's women's national team have hit back against stereotypes with a powerful campaign.
 The hard-hitting video has received widespread praise for its message of female empowerment.
 (17.05.2019)